 What goes down must go back up, it seems.
 There’s a narrow cleft in the cliff where another stream has slowly chewed its path the mountain for time unmeasured.
 It’s less of a stream and more of a series of small waterfalls.
-Where the rock face is too steep to deal with without a grappling hook and a pickaxe, the locals have built “ladders”—a bunch of skinny bamboo like branches tied into stacks with vines.
+Where the rock face is too steep to deal with without a grappling hook and a pickax, the locals have built “ladders”—a bunch of skinny bamboo-like branches tied into stacks with vines.

 That’s it.
 High enough to kill you if you fell off or, at the very least, put a dent in your day.

 There are no crossbars to step on; the vines tying the stack together will have to do.
 We climb and climb, all the way up the cleft and to the top of the cliff again.